nytron88/mit-privacy-user-app/README.md

-# OAuth2 based ETA Prediction app for the users
+# mit-privacy-user-app
 **This is reference implementation for the users with "developer" role who can follow the code to develop newer versions**

-This is React Native app that allows the users to post the ETAs through mobile app.
-The users can post up to 10 ETAs that are then sent over to the [Privacy Guardian](https://github.com/nytron88/eta-prediction-privacy-guardian-oauth2).
-The app works on the principal of [Secured Multi-Party Computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) where each ETA entered by the user is sent to to backend servers - a random integer R and and the the difference of ETA and R (X - R).
+This is React Native app that allows the users to post the data through mobile app.
+The users can post up to 10 data points that are then sent over to the [Privacy Guardian](https://github.com/nytron88/mit-privacy-backend).
+The app works on the principal of [Secured Multi-Party Computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) where each data point entered by the user is sent to to backend servers - a random integer R and and the the difference of data point and R (X - R).

 ## Prerequsities